ECB ready to cut rates and push banks into lending to boost euro zone economy

 This particularly affects smaller companies, which rely strongly on bank funding and make up the bulk of the economy.

-A program that offers banks longer-term funds at a cheap rate if they can prove that they increase lending, combined with even lower interest rates, would aim to address these issues.
+A programme that offers banks longer-term funds at a cheap rate if they can prove that they increase lending, combined with even lower interest rates, would aim to address these issues.

 An extension of the ECB's unlimited provision of liquidity in its main refinancing operations beyond July 2015 would also give banks more assurance about future funding conditions.